Serbia men's national basketball team: 2009–2013: Flashes of old glory

-2014–2019: Silver generation
+2013–2019: Silver generation

 Following the EuroBasket 2013, Ivković stepped away from the position, and Serbian basketball hall of famer Aleksandar Đorđević stepped into his place.

 Đorđević led the team to the silver medal at the 2014 FIBA World Cup, where they lost in the final to the United States.
 At the EuroBasket 2015, Serbia finished in fourth place, with their only tournament loses coming in the semi-finals to Lithuania and in the bronze-medal game to France.

 After winning the 2016 Olympic Qualifying Tournament held in Belgrade, the national team won the silver medal at the 2016 Summer Olympics in Rio de Janeiro, losing in the final to the United States.

 With the absence of team captains Miloš Teodosić, and Nikola Jokić, rising star Bogdan Bogdanović emerged as team leader at the EuroBasket 2017.
 The national team went on to earn their third silver medal in four years, after falling to a Goran Dragić-led Slovenia 93–85 in the final.

 Facing a different qualification system introduced by FIBA for the 2019 FIBA World Cup, the national team was forced to play without their key players in nearly all of their qualification matches.
 However, they narrowly secured the last spot for the World Cup in their second round qualification group.
 Prior the World Cup, Serbia was dubbed as one of the favourites to win the tournament; but was eventually defeated in the quarter-finals by Argentina.
 With the team relegated to the classification phase, they would pick up wins against the United States and Czech Republic to finish in fifth place.
 After the tournament, head coach Đorđević announced his decision to leave the position after six years.

-2021–present: Recent tournaments
+2019–2021

-Under new head coach Igor Kokoškov, Serbia failed to qualify to the 2020 Summer Olympics after losing in the final game of the Qualifying Tournament to Italy before home crowd.
-At the EuroBasket 2022, led by legendary head coach Svetislav Pešić, after winning all five group matches, Italy upset Serbia in Round of 16 with 94–86 and Serbia finished in ninth place.
+Under head coach Igor Kokoškov, Serbia failed to qualify to the 2020 Summer Olympics after losing in the final game of the Qualifying Tournament to Italy before home crowd.

+2021–present

+In 2021, legendary head coach Svetislav Pešić took over the team once again.
+In Pešić' first tournament as head coach, after winning all five group matches at the EuroBasket 2022, Italy upset Serbia in Round of 16 with 94–86 and Serbia finished in ninth place.
+At the 2023 FIBA World Cup, despite absence of several star players, Serbia managed to reach the tournament final where they lost to the Germany.
+Serbia won the bronze medal at the 2024 Summer Olympics after defeating Germany with 93–83.